Time-and-a-Half Calculator

-Calculate your time and a half overtime rate using our overtime calculator below.
-Optionally enter the hours worked to calculate your time and a half pay.
+Calculate your time-and-a-half overtime rate using our overtime calculator below.
+Optionally enter the hours worked to calculate your time-and-a-half pay.

 $